esamattis/piler/README.md

 Code will be rendered in the order you call these functions with the exception of *addUrl* which will be rendered as first.

+### createJSManager and createCSSManager

+Can take an optional configuration object as an argument with following keys.

+    var jsclient = piler.createJSManager({
+        outputDirectory: __dirname + "/mydir",
+        urlRoot: "/my/root"
+    });

+#### urlRoot

+Url root to which Piler's paths are appended.
+For example urlRoot "/my/root" will result in following script tag:

+    <script type="text/javascript" src="/my/root/min/code.js?v=f4ec8d2b2be16a4ae8743039c53a1a2c31e50570" ></script>

+#### outputDirectory

+If specified *Piler* will write the minified assets to this folder.
+Useful if you want to share you assets from Apache etc. instead of directly serving from Piler's Connect middleware.

 ### JavaScript pile

 #### addFile( [namespace], path to a asset file )